Skip to content

 status reports how many layers are collecting and the token rows seen per layer. apply harvests the statistics, requantizes, and returns the pre-apply status.
 The optional save_cimatrix writes the collected importance matrix for reuse with --imatrix.

-• The model must have been loaded with --isq from source weights (safetensors); start errors otherwise (including models loaded --from-uqff).
+• The model must have been loaded with --isq from a supported safetensors or GGUF source; start errors otherwise, including models loaded --from-uqff.

 • Importance weighting applies to the K-quant types (Q2K-Q6K).
-GGUF-family and AFQ types collect and requantize; HQQ and FP8 ISQ types do not support collection, so start errors.
+Other Q types and AFQ collect and requantize without using importance weights.
+HQQ, FP8, F8Q8, and MXFP4 do not support collection, so start returns an error.